23 Stunning Light Brown Kitchen Cabinets That Will Transform Your Cooking Area

 Shop The Look:

-- Cream subway tiles with contrasting walnut trim
+- Cream subway tile backsplash walnut trim

-- Light oak herringbone flooring
+- Light oak vinyl plank flooring peel and stick

-- Globe pendant lights with brass fixtures
+- Globe pendant lights brass fixtures

-- Burnt orange geometric runner rug (2.5’x8′)
+- Burnt orange geometric runner rug

-- Walnut wood lazy Susan for countertop
+- Walnut wood lazy Susan countertop organizer

 DIY Paint Transformation